 Employment by Industry.
 The chart on this page shows the annual level of non-agricultural payroll employment in Massachusetts on the North American Industry Classification System (NAICS) basis for the seven largest NAICS supersectors starting with 1990, the earliest year for which NAICS data are available.
 The chart on the following page compares the super-sector shares for the 2007-2008 period with the corresponding shares for the 1990-1991 period.
-Like many industrial states, Massachusetts has seen a steady decline of its manufacturing jobs base over the last two decades, not only as a share of total employment, but in absolute numbers of jobs as well.
-Several NAICS service sectors and the Financial Activities sector have grown to take the place of manufacturing in driving the Massachusetts economy and now account for more than half of total payroll employment, while Government, Information, Trade, Transportation & Utilities have remained level or declined in share.
+Like many industrial states, Massachusetts has seen a steady decline of its manufacturing jobs base over the last two decades; not only as a share of total employment, but in absolute numbers of jobs as well.
+Several NAICS service sectors and the Financial Activities sector have grown to take the place of manufacturing in driving the Massachusetts economy and now account for more than half of total payroll employment, while Government, Information, Trade, Transportation, and Utilities have remained level or declined in share.

-After significant declines in 2002 and 2003, total non-agricultural employment in Massachusetts increased 1.0 percent in 2004 and continued to increase every year through 2007.
-In 2007, employment grew another 1.0 percent, but the state still had 21 thousand (0.6 percent) fewer jobs than in the peak year of 2001.
-The comparable growth rate for the nation in 2007 was 1.1 percent.
-The latest seasonally adjusted estimate (3.2 million for May 2009) is about 195 thousand below the peak month in 2001 (3.4 million in February 2001) and 111.4 thousand below the 2008 peak in March (3.3 million).
+After significant declines in 2002 and 2003, total non-agricultural employment in Massachusetts eventually increased .5 percent in 2005 and continued to increase every year through 2008.
+In 2008, employment grew another .1 percent, but the state still had 54.5 thousand (1.6 percent) fewer jobs than in the peak year of 2001.
+The comparable growth rate for the nation in 2008 was 4.0 percent.
+The latest seasonally adjusted estimate (3.2 million for September 2009) is about 208 thousand below the peak month in 2001 (3.4 million in February 2001) and 124 thousand below the 2008 peak in March (3.3 million).

-After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment experienced steep annual declines in 2002 (10.2 percent) and 2003 (7.0 percent) before returning to more moderate declines in 2004 (4.0 percent).
-The most recent declines for manufacturing employment returned to the steady declines prior to 2002, with a 2.1 percent decline in 2007 and a 3.1 percent decline in 2008.
-The seasonally adjusted estimates for the first five months of 2009 average 4.9 percent below the comparable estimates for 2008.
+After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment experienced steep annual declines in 2002 (10.2 percent) and 2003 (7.0 percent) before returning to more moderate declines in 2004 (3.5 percent).
+The most recent declines for manufacturing employment returned to the steady declines prior to 2002, with a 1.6 percent decline in 2007 and a 3.0 percent decline in 2008.
+The seasonally adjusted estimates for the first nine months of 2009 average 5 percent below the comparable estimates for 2008.